bbguimaraes/machinatrix/README.md

 ## building

-A C compiler and a UNIX programming environment are required.
+A C compiler and a UNIX programming environment are required, along with the following libraries (tested versions in parentheses):

+- libcurl (7.55.1)
+- tidy-html5 (5.6.0)

 ## running